One part of the framework for Operational Risk Management is planning and planning can be broken down into the following:

-In this blog we will discuss the Process Risk control Measure Analysis portion of the planning process
+In this blog we will discuss the Process Risk Assessment Analysis portion of the planning process

-This posting is the ninth of a series of blogs will discuss various factors of operational risk management as it pertains to manufacturing organizations.
+This posting is the eighth of a series of blogs will discuss various factors of operational risk management as it pertains to manufacturing organizations.
 Please feel free to comment and discuss this series.